Floxyi/Daty/README.md

 ## Features

-- List of all birthdays
+- list of all your birthdays
-- Birthday countdown
+- birthday countdown
-- Display for each person's precise age
+- display for each person's precise age
-- Notifications a month or a week before and on the day itself
+- get notifications a month or a week before and on the birthday itself
-- Dark app theme
+- dark app theme
-- Support for multiple languages (currently English and German)
+- support for multiple languages (currently English and German)
-- Zodiac sign information
+- zodiac sign information
+- integrated birthday wish generator

 ### Upcoming

-- Space for gift ideas
+- space for gift ideas
-- Light app theme
+- light app theme
-- Integrated birthday wish generator